Victor de Cambon

 Saint Victor de Cambon was a sixth-century hermit.

+Victor was born in the parish of Cambon in 560.

 He lived on an island in the diocese of Nantes, near Pontchateau.
-A disciple of Saint Friard d'Indret, Saint Martin de Vertoun or Saint Hermeland d'Indre.
+A disciple of Saint Friard d'Indret, Saint Martin of Vertou or Saint Hermeland d'Indre.
 Although the Normans laid waste to his oratory in 878, it continued to be a place of miracles.
 His tomb was desecrated during the French Revolution and his relics are lost.
 His feast is 31 August.